Youth Go and Us

 - Our Certificate Scheme was launched in 2006 - juniors can improve and win certificates by learning from a series of puzzles.

-- Friendly game sessions are held online every Sunday afternoon.
+- Friendly game sessions are held online monthly on a Sunday afternoon.

-- Most months a youth tournament is held online on a Sunday.
+- Some months a youth tournament is held online on a Sunday.

 - Schools are eligible for a grant for the purchase of books and equipment, travel or the expenses of a Go teacher.